Star Wars matters. That is, Star Wars (1977, Dir. George Lucas) matters. Why doesn’t it feel that way?

 With the theatrical versions of these films replaced and made unavailable, what does it say that documentaries about the production of the trilogy are now being altered to fit the new brand image?

 The Special Editions existing is not the issue, for countless filmmakers from Ridley Scott to James Cameron have given us a dozen different cuts of their films as well.
 But Scott’s Blade Runner (1982) has still received recent releases which compile all five cuts.
 Blu-rays for Cameron’s Aliens (1986) include both the 1986 theatrical cut and the 1991 Special Edition.
-However, it seems that Paramount’s latest blu-ray of Star Trek: The Motion Picture (1979) has made changes and adjustments – as pointed out by twitter user Star Trek TMP Visual Comparisons.
+However, it seems that Paramount’s latest blu-ray of Star Trek: The Motion Picture (1979) has made changes and adjustments to its theatrical version – as pointed out by Star Trek TMP Visual Comparisons.

 The issue is and always has been that of replacement.
 Other recent documentaries, such as Mark Kermode’s Secrets of Cinema series, have fallen prey to the dominance of the Special Editions.
 Segments in which presenters discuss the ground-breaking special effects now use CGI shots from 1997, demonstrating the totality of the replacement but also the harm to film history.
 How can these films be properly studied and taught if their original incarnations are effectively banished?